 In addition to being a relatively comfortable procedure for the patient, there is minimal downtime and patients can expect a return to normal activities within 1-2 days.

 This class of medications includes brands such as Botox or Xeomin which work by partially decreasing the activity of over-expressive muscles on the face.
 The result is not a frozen look but rather a softening of the face.
-Your friends will not know exactly what is different when they see you except that you look refreshed.
-Below is one of Dr. Miller's patients who did not like the wrinkles areound her eyes.
+Your friends will think you look refreshed but will not realize you had a procedure done.

 Skin Tag Removal